How (And Why) to Do a Content Gap Analysis

 - Gaps where you’re not creating content about certain products or initiatives

-“Gap analysis using the content mapping feature has given us the power to be more strategic,” says Buxton’s Kelsey Maurer.
-“Sometimes people say, ‘we’ve got to do a campaign, we need to get in front of these people right now,’ but we can say, ‘let’s think about the end goal, and figure out how we can use the buyer’s journey.”
+“Gap analysis has given us the power to be more strategic,” says Buxton’s Kelsey Maurer.
+“Sometimes people say, ‘we’ve got to do a campaign, we need to get in front of these people right now,’ but we can say, ‘let’s think about the end goal, and figure out how we can use the .”

 In fact, Buxton’s content team found their new understanding of their content pipeline from the gap analysis so empowering that they added an entirely new persona to their targeting.